mohammadrony/Java-CI-CD/README.md

 # Deploy Java MySQL app with CI/CD Pipeline

-A complete CI/CD project with Jenkins pipeline to build and deploy a Github repository in kubernetes cluster.
+A complete CI/CD project to build and publish an application by Jenkins to the Kubernetes cluster.

-_Follow [aws branch](https://github.com/mohammadrony/Java-app-CI-CD-pipeline/tree/aws) for AWS cloud deployment steps._
+_Follow [aws branch](https://github.com/mohammadrony/Java-CI-CD/tree/aws) for AWS cloud deployment steps._

 ## Project Description